Friday, October 24, 2025 Anna’s Hummingbird update

 I did not see him on Thursday, but after another dreary, dim, rainy morning, the sun peeked out around noon and the hummer returned.
 He seemed a bit jumpy, flitting up then back, maybe wary of the Nuthatches and Chickadees zipping in and out of the big-bird exclosure.
 But he soon settled back down to rest on the handy feeder perch while he sipped the cold sugar solution.

 He's a toughie!
-As the word spread, other neighbors were considering putting up their hummingbird feeders too.
+As the news traveled, other neighbors were considering putting up their hummingbird feeders too.
 Spread the joy!
 Nothing like the sight of a tiny hummingbird to cheer one up on these otherwise gloomy days.

 Happy Birding!